rexmalebka/Cuack/README.md

 Sequencer web server based, that allows to use native javascript objects for livecoding.

-it's still on development, still beta.
+it's still on development, still beta, I'm taking suggestions about musical notations, language and bug fixes.

 ![Sintax example](img/sintax.jpg "example of sintax")